Kazanir/commerce_shipment/README.txt

    commerce_shipment - provides entity definition and base hooks, commerce_shipment_fields - provides fields for the default shipment bundle,
-                              a shipment ref field on the default order bundle, and field cleanup uninstall hook.
+                              a shipment ref field on the default order bundle, field cleanup uninstall hook, and the default View 'Unshipped Items'.

 Both are needed and should be installed.